 Fidelity's distinctive investment approach is "bottom up" stock picking - investing in companies on the basis of their underlying strengths, facilitated by extensive research capabilities.

-Fidelity has over 150 analysts and research associates with a hands-on approach to knowledge accumulation.
+Fidelity has around 170 analysts and research associates with a hands-on approach to knowledge accumulation.
 Fidelity's analysts evaluate companies, meet their management and workforce and interpret the effects of international and local events.
 They contact hundreds of companies every week.
 This first hand research is fundamental to Fidelity's ability to seek the success stories of the future.
-Fidelity has over 100 portfolio managers.
+Fidelity has over 109 portfolio managers.
 Portfolio managers work closely with the Fidelity analyst team and also have access to a wide range of research produced by third parties.

-SUMMARY REVIEW OF RESULTS FOR 2011
+SUMMARY REVIEW OF RESULTS FOR 2012

-As outlined and explained in the Chairman's Statement, in the Manager's Review and in the financial statements, the net asset value per share, on a total return basis, decreased by 4.1% to 552.85p and shareholders' funds fell from £333.8m to £312.5m.
-The net income generated in the portfolio during the year, less expenses incurred, amounted to 11.43p per share.
-The Board is recommending to shareholders a dividend of 11.25p per share.
-Gross gearing exposure via derivatives at the year end was 108% (2010: 113%).
+As outlined and explained in the Chairman's Statement, in the Manager's Review and in the financial statements, the net asset value per share, on a total return basis, increased by 15.0% to 622.71p and Shareholders' funds increased from £312.5m to £338.6m.
+The net income generated in the portfolio during the year, less expenses incurred, amounted to 13.25p per share.
+The Board is recommending to Shareholders a dividend of 13.00p per share.
+Gross gearing exposure via derivatives at the year end was 113% (2011: 108%).